You cannot copy content of this website, your IP is being recorded

 First-degree burns are mild, and while they do cause some pain, the most visible result you will see is the reddening of the affected skin’s tissue.

-Second-degree burns are a level above first-degree burns, and they affect the outer layer of your skin which is called the epidermis, as well as the lower layer of skin which is called the dermis.
+Second-degree burns are a level above first-degree burns, and they affect the outer layer of your skin, which is called the epidermis, as well as the lower layer of skin, which is called the dermis.
 Second-degree burns also cause pain, as well as redness like first-degree burns, with the exception that you can experience swelling and/or blistering associated with second-degree burns.

 Finally, fourth-degree burns are considered one of the worst degrees anyone can have to affect them.
 This degree of burn goes even deeper than the previous three, as it affects the muscles and bones.
-Not only are your muscles and bones affected, fourth-degree burns can also affect the nerve endings by damaging them or completely destroying them altogether, causing no feeling in the tissues or muscles and bones of the burned area.
+Not only are your muscles and bones affected, but fourth-degree burns can also affect the nerve endings by damaging them or destroying them altogether, causing no feeling in the tissues or muscles, and bones of the burned area.
+Depending on the degree of burn an individual may be affected by, they can go into shock.
+Symptoms of shock include pale and/or clammy skin, weakness, bluish-looking lips and fingernails, and a drop in the individual’s alertness.

 When should I get medical treatment for a burn?